sahabatmotortelukmakmur-cell/docs/content/actions/how-tos/manage-workflow-runs/approve-runs-from-forks.md

 Workflow runs that have been awaiting approval for more than 30 days are automatically deleted.

-## Approving workflow runs on a pull request from a public fork
+c# Approving workflow runs on a pull request from a public fork

 {% data reusables.actions.workflows.approve-workflow-runs %}